nobodyzxc/MiniScheme/README.md

 To learn how to make a interpreter , I start the project.

-zekin is a simple environment in C or Cpp to run scheme.
+zekin is a naive scheme interpreter wrote in C.